jmix-framework/jmix-dependencies-tool/README.md

 * `--resolver-project` - a path to a spacial gradle project used for dependencies resolution.
 This project is delivered within the distribution bundle.
 The default value is `../resolver`.
 * `--repository` - additional Maven repository that must be used for dependencies resolution.
 If no authentication is required then pass repository URL as parameter value.
 If authentication is required, then pass URL, username and password separated by `|`, e.g. `http://localhost:8081/jmix|admin|admin`

 If you run the command from within the `deptool/bin` directory then the only required option is the `--jmix-version`.
-Other options have default values that works for that case.
-If you run the command from some place then you will need to configure a location of gradle home and a location of the resolver project.
+Other options have default values that work for that case.
+If you run the command from some other place then you need to configure a location of gradle home and a location of the resolver project.

 ### Resolve a Single Library (resolve-lib)

 The command transitively resolves artifacts used by any single dependency.
-The dependency coordinates may be defined with or without version.
-In the latter case the version may be evaluated using Jmix and Spring Boot BOMs.

 ```shell
 ./deptool resolve-lib javax.validation:validation-api:1.0.0.GA